 Urban Affairs Internship

 This intensive internship is required for completion of the degree.
-Students are expected to successfully complete 400 hours working with a public affairs organization including political campaigns, advocacy organizations, governmental agencies, community or neighborhood associations, or other similar entity.
+Students are expected to successfully complete 400 hours working in the field of Urban Affairs.
 This internship is arranged, facilitated and directed by faculty along with an on-site supervisor.
 Many internships will begin in the summer after the first year of coursework.

 Master’s Capstone Project

 Master’s degree candidates propose, design and implement a substantial and professional-caliber project intended to integrate concepts, skills and methods learned in their coursework into a written paper.
 Topics are designed in conjunction with the internship experience and provide evidence that the degree candidate has mastered the skills and knowledge learned in coursework and can apply them to the analysis of a practical urban affairs situation.
 The project is designed in the Prospectus class, and completed in the Capstone course in the final semester.

 As urbanists, we cannot claim to know a city or a region unless we’ve studied the streets, watching for the signs of the past left in sidewalk imprints and abandoned infrastructures.
 In this class, students walk the Bay Area, looking for evidence of the political geographies of the region, manifest in signage, architecture, and the vernacular landscapes of neighborhoods.
 This course offers both an overview of local history, and lessons in the skill of seeing history and politics in everyday urban spaces.

 Race, Organizing and Policy Advocacy: Community Strategies for Urban Power